Overview #

 Allows the user to assign the form to the student or group of students’ previous school.
 This type of form will be sent to the feeder school directly from the information provided by the parent on the application form.

-The template Blank Form – Previous School Form Templates must be selected to enable this.
+The template Blank Form – Previous School Form Templates must be selected to enable this or any form with Transition type.

 Access Level #